ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 }
 ```

-### Specification for the `meta` structure
+### Specification for the `meta` structure (required)

-* This is a required section which contains metadata about the request.
+* This section which contains metadata about the request.

-### Specification for the `meta`/`request` structure
+### Specification for the `meta`/`request` structure (required)

-* This is a required section which contains the list of components included in the request along with the version number of each of these components.
+* This section which contains the list of components included in the request along with the version number of each of these components.

-* (What if there are components here which are not in the search?
-And vice-versa?
-What if the version is missing?)
+* Having a component listed here does not mean it is required in the `components` section, however it is required to have a version number for a component if it is present in the `components` section.

-### Specification for the `requires` structure
+### Specification for the `requires` structure (required)

-* This is a required section which contains any requirements for the search.
+* This section which contains any requirements for the search.

-### Specification for the `requires`/`response` structure
+### Specification for the `requires`/`response` structure (required)

-* This is a required section which contains the list of components required in the response along with minimal version for each of the components.
+* This section which contains the list of components required in the response along with minimal version for each of the components.

+* Initially supported components will be:
+  * exists
+  * count
+  * phenopackets
+  * mme
+  * cloud-dos
+  * any GA4GH patient data model

-### Specification for the `components` structure (see `meta`/`request`/`components` above)
+### Specification for the `components` structure (required, see `meta`/`request`/`components` above)

-* This contains a list of the components of the search
+* This section which contains a list of the components for the search.

-### Specification for the `components`/`queryIdentification` structure
+### Specification for the `components`/`queryIdentification` structure (required)

-* The query identification and query label.
+* This section which contains the query identification (required) and query label (optional) for the search.

-* The query identification should be unique for tracking purposes.
+* The query identification is required to be a unique identifier for the search it is associated with for:

-* (The query identification will be needed if we want to have some sort of callback for long running searches)
+  * Tracking the search for logging.
+  * Tracking the search should the search required a callback if it will run for an extended period of time.
+  * (The idea of supporting callbacks was raised in MME 1.x and dismissed as too onerous)

-### Specification for the `components`/`disclaimer` structure
+### Specification for the `components`/`disclaimer` structure (optional)

-* The legal disclaimers, and terms.
+* The legal disclaimers and terms of use.

 ### Specification for the `components``patientDescription` structure (optional)